alphacentauri82/Make-your-own-WisBlock-Sensor/README.md

    - Panasonic connector [data sheet](https://www.panasonic-electric-works.com/pew/eu/downloads/ds_a4s_en.pdf)
    - TXGA connector [female data sheet](https://tupian.txga.com/serials-attach/FBB04004-F/Drawing-FBB04004-F.pdf)
    - TXGA connector [male data sheet](https://tupian.txga.com/serials-attach/FBB04004-M/Drawing-FBB04004-M.pdf)
-- Schematic and PCB part libraries for the other PCB design tools than Eagle are available in the [Component Search Engine](https://componentsearchengine.com/search?country=US&language=en&source=1048575&term=FBB04004)
+- Schematic and PCB part libraries for other PCB design tools than Eagle are available in the [Component Search Engine](https://componentsearchengine.com/search?country=US&language=en&source=1048575&term=FBB04004)
 - Have a good look into the datasheet of the RAK5005-O WisBlock Base board to understand the signals connected to the 4 sensor slots. => [RAK5005-O datasheet](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK5005-O/Datasheet/)
 - Have a good look into the datasheet of one of the existing WisBlock Sensor modules to understand the usage of the signals.
 For example the [RAK1906 Environment sensor](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK1906/Datasheet/)